greenpro/sac_translators/src/README.md

 * The pitch is the angle the end-effector approaches the target at in relation to the horizontal plane.
 * The roll is the angle the end-effector approaches the target at in relation to the horizontal ground plane.
 * Pictures to explain and illustrate all of this is contained in this folder.
-* All angle coming in and out of this node should be in radians.
+* All angles coming in and out of this node should be in radians.
+* Some of the equations are modified from the paper "Kinematics for Lynxmotion Robot Arm" by Dr. Rainer Hessmer published October 2009

 ## Folders
 ### helpers/